 Through acquisition of additional property, Powertech drilling and the continued evaluation of RME historical close-spaced drilling within the project boundaries, Powertech continued to increase its resource base on the Centennial Project.
-In this updated technical report, using the above-described evaluation criteria, project resources were calculated and reported for both Inferred Resources and Indicated Resource categories.
-In the opinion of the author, there was not sufficient drillhole records or density to support the calculation of Measured Resources.
-In addition, project resources are being reported for both a 0.20 GT and a 0.50 GT cut-off.
+In this updated technical report, using the

 All indicated resources were calculated using detailed GT contour mapping (Figure 15-1).
 Resources were calculated by multiplying the area of each interval enclosed by the GT contours by the average GT of that interval.
 That number was then divided by the tonnage factor of $16.75 \text{ft}^3/\text{t}$ .
 The mathematical formula is abbreviated as follows: